 Question - Would the Planning Commission support utilizing under-utilized right-of-way as community gardens.
+The Commissioners voted and the result was: 83% - No.

 Commissioner Wintzer thought a better question was whether they would support it for community purposes.
 He believed a landscape area where people could sit would serve a better purpose than a community garden in Park City's climate.